 Typical themes in CIA operations include money, sex, personal betrayal,

-and lust for power.
+and struggles for power.
+And

-And that's just to requisition a new laptop.
+that's just to requisition a new laptop.

+SpookSpeak.
 Conscience n.
-(From
+(From con + science).

-used to create and perpetuate scams.
+The set of principles and practices used to create and perpetuate scams.

 Thursday